Insights

 Takeaway: To make data meaningful, it must be cleaned, standardized, and unified first.
 This means building ETL (Extract, Transform, Load) pipelines that automatically harmonize metrics across brands.
 Without this step, any advanced analytics or personalization will fail.

 Apple Health is the single most popular health data source on the planet.
-But it comes with one of the most limiting rules in the ecosystem.
+But it comes with one of the most limiting rules in the wearable technology ecosystem.

 Apple does not provide a backend API for HealthKit.
 All data stays on the user’s iPhone and is encrypted.
 This means that if you want to access Apple Health data, you must build a native iOS app.
 Web-based products cannot directly read that data from a server.

-For developers, this rule has two major effects:
+For developers working with wearables in healthcare, this rule has two major effects:

 1. You cannot access data unless the user installs your mobile app and grants permission.